Alfredo-Elvis/VMD_Helper/quick_import/README.md

 % source VMD.tcl (%不用输入)
 最后更新时间：2025年2月28日
 #===============================================================================
-Purpose: Automatically imports GROMACS trajectories of protein-ligand systems.
+Purpose: Automatically imports GROMACS trajectories of protein-ligand systems and and refines the display style.
 Installation Method: Place this Python file in the directory containing the trajectory files.
 set add_time_labels "Your path to VMD/add_time_labels.tcl" (quotation marks are required)
 Usage: